r37r0m0d3l/consono/README.md

   depth: 20, // Default depth of object
   exit: false, // Exit on completion
   indent: "ˑˑ", // Print indentation
+  mapMaxEntries: 99, // Maximum number of entries in map to show
   objectMaxProps: 99, // Maximum number of properties in object to show
   quotesEnd: `"`, // Quote start
   quotesStart: `"`, // Quote end
+  setMaxValues: 99, // Maximum number of values in set to show
   stringMaxLength: 360, // Maximum length of string to show };
 consono("Some variable", defaultOptions);